 - Call for an escort.
 The SAFEwalk program provides a visual escort while you are walking on campus.
 To request a SAFEwalk escort, call OU Police at (248) 370-3331 and a Police Officer or Police Service Aide will respond to the area while you walk to your location.

-- Park in well-lit areas and lock your doors to discourage would-be thieves from breaking into your car.
+- Park in well-lit areas.
+Lock your doors to discourage would-be thieves from breaking into your car.

 - Keep valuables at home.
 If you live in University Housing, try to avoid bringing unnecessary valuables to campus.